 A local hospital was having issues keeping their operating rooms at an adequate temperature for doctors and patients.
-The source of the problem was water scale deposits which had accumulated within the condenser tubes of one of the wing’s dedicated chillers.
-It had been operating without issue throughout the spring months, but once temperatures began to increase the 1,200 ton unit began struggling.
+The source of the problem was water scale deposits that had accumulated within the condenser tubes of one of the wing’s dedicated chillers.
+It had been operating without issue throughout the spring months, but once temperatures began to increase the 1,200-ton unit began struggling.

 The remaining scale deposits were trapped in the enhancements of the condenser tubes.
-Safe, biodegradable RYDLYME descaler was circulated at a low concentration to remove the scale deposits quickly, easily and completely.
+Safe, biodegradable RYDLYME descaler was circulated at a low concentration to remove the scale deposits quickly, easily, and completely.
 The RYDLYME cleaning was performed within 7 hours and the unit brought back to life.
 The condenser was opened once more after cleaning for a final, validated inspection.
 Condenser water ∆T after RYDLYME was able to achieve OEM design specifications of 10°F ∆T. The cost of RYDLYME was recuperated in less than three weeks of operation as the total energy savings for the year was more than $75,000!